-- As noted, Ramadan is calculated to begin on Wednesday night, March 22nd and end on Thursday, April 20th. - Students observing the fast may ask for a 15 minute break during class to pray and eat a snack if their class coincides with sunset.
-This year, for most Sunni Muslims, sunset during Ramadan will range from 7:11 PM at the beginning of month, to 7:41 PM at the end of month.
-Shia Muslims generally observe their break of the fast about 10-15 minutes after the given sunset times. - Due to fasting practices, some Muslim students may request religious accommodations for alternative exam times. - Imam Ebad Rahman (imam@columbia.edu), Columbia's Muslim Life Coordinator, is available to assist faculty who receive requests for accommodations. - Students on campus can dine in or take campus meals to-go to break their fast, and can be encouraged to take additional food for the pre-dawn meal.
-The time for beginning one's fast (dawn) in New York at the start of the month of Ramadan will be at 5:39 AM and will be a minute or two earlier every day thereafter.
-Dawn at the end of the month will be at 4:47 AM.
+- As noted, Ramadan is calculated to begin on Friday night, February 28th, and end on Saturday, March 30th. - Students observing the fast may ask for a 10-15-minute break during class to pray and eat a snack if their class coincides with sunset.
+This year, for most Sunni Muslims, sunset during Ramadan will range from 5:48 PM at the beginning of month, to 7:18 PM at the end of month.
+Shia Muslims tend to observe their break of the fast about 15 minutes after the given sunset times. - Due to fasting practices, some Muslim students may request religious accommodations for their academics, including alternative exam times. - Imam Ebad Rahman (imam@columbia.edu), Columbia's Muslim chaplain, is available to assist faculty who receive requests for accommodations. - Students on campus can dine in or take campus meals to-go to break their fast, and can be encouraged to take additional food for the pre-dawn meal.
+The time for beginning one's fast (dawn) in New York at the start of the month of Ramadan will be at 5:14 AM and will be a minute or two earlier every day thereafter.
+Dawn at the end of the month will be at 5:27 AM.
+There may be slight variations in method to calculate the dawn time from which the fast begins.